 At ZenBusiness, we are proud to support small businesses through a variety of different tools and services.
 Whether you need a registered agent service, want to reserve a business name, or are looking to register a domain name, we want to help you succeed.
 Check out our services and contact us today to see how we can help you grow your company.

-The cost to file Articles of Incorporation for your professional corporation with the Secretary of State is $100 when completed online.
-Paper filings will incur a $20 processing fee and must be paid for by check.
-Expedited processing is available for an additional $40 to $100.
+Fees change over time, so check the Idaho Secretary of State website for the most recent fee schedule.
+Paper filings will incur an additional processing fee and must be paid for by check.
+Expedited processing is also available for an additional fee.